ObserveRTC/client-monitor-js/README.md

         minBitrate: 10000,     // bps below which this is a dry track, not a wedge
         minPliCount: 2,
     },
-    // Frame supply: whatever produces this track's frames falling short of
+    // Frame supply: is whatever produces this track's frames delivering what it
-    // what it should produce, counted over a rolling window.
-One detector, one
-    // per direction — the capture device (and the encoder behind it) outbound,
-    // the decoder inbound.
+    // should?
+Average over a duration, compare, judge.
+The config *types* live
+    // in the detector files; the defaults are here with every other detector's.
     outboundFrameSupplyDetector: {
-        fpsRatioThreshold: 0.8,        // an interval below 80% of configured fps is starving
-        minProducedFps: 5,             // floor without a configured fps, and the encoder's "source healthy" bar
-        windowInMs: 120000,            // rolling window starving time is summed over ...
+        durationInMs: 15000,           // average the capture device over this long ...
-        minStarvingTimeInMs: 30000,    // ... and how much of it inside the window raises
+        captureFpsRatioThreshold: 0.9, // ... then require 90% of the configured fps
+    },
+    encoderPerformanceDetector: {
         encodeFpsRatioThreshold: 0.7,  // encoder below 70% of source fps = behind
         encodeTimeBudgetRatio: 0.8,    // encode time per frame vs the frame budget
-        cpuLimitationShareThreshold: 0.3, // share of interval explicitly CPU-limited
+        cpuLimitationShareThreshold: null, // null = ignore the browser's CPU-limited signal
-        minConsecutiveTicks: 2,        // encoder half only
+        minConsecutiveTicks: 2,        // two reads agreeing, not a span of time },
-    },
     inboundFrameSupplyDetector: {
+        durationInMs: 15000,           // average the decoder over this long ...
-        fpsRatioThreshold: 0.8,        // decoded below 80% of what arrived is starving
+        decodeFpsRatioThreshold: 0.9,  // ... then require 90% of what arrived
-        minProducedFps: 5,             // too thin a stream to judge a decoder on
+        minReceivedFps: 5,             // too thin a stream to judge a decoder on },
-        windowInMs: 120000,
-        minStarvingTimeInMs: 30000,
-    },
     captureFailureDetector: {
         silenceThresholdInMs: 30000, // long on purpose: silence != a broken mic